Our Staff

 Megan Johnson

-Megan has a Master’s Degree in Sustainable and Resilient Food Systems along with several years of experience leading and supporting a variety of nonprofit projects.
-Driven by her interest in sustainability, food systems, and healthy communities, Megan is excited to support community members’ engagement with the Gardens and help foster an appreciation for the environment.
+Megan has over a decade of experience leading and supporting non-profit programming and holds a Master’s Degree in Sustainable and Resilient Food Systems.
+Driven by her interest in sustainability and healthy communities, Megan is excited to support community members’ engagement with the Gardens and help foster an appreciation for the environment.
 She loves to marvel at the plant varieties in the Kitchen Garden and think of ideas for her next cooking adventure.

 Amanda Valencia